obra/Kaleidoscope-LangPack-Hungarian/README.md

  [st:broken]: https://img.shields.io/badge/broken-X-black.png?style=flat&colorA=e05d44&colorB=494e52
  [st:experimental]: https://img.shields.io/badge/experimental----black.png?style=flat&colorA=dfb317&colorB=494e52

-Hungarian language pack for the AKELA plugin library.
+Hungarian language pack for the Kaleidoscope.
 This plugin introduces a number of new key codes, which can be used to input Hungarian symbols on any operating system that supports a `Compose` key.
 The package has been tested under GNOME and Windows with WinCompose.

 ## Using the plugin